darrylmorley/lightspeed-retail-sdk/README.md

 The login process:

 1. Prompts for your Lightspeed credentials (if not in environment)
-2. Optionally lets you choose a specific browser
+2. Optionally lets you choose a specific browser (or skips browser opening in production)
-3. Opens browser for OAuth authorization
+3. Opens browser for OAuth authorization (or displays URL for manual access)
+4. Waits for you to paste the authorization code from the redirect URL
-4. Automatically exchanges code for tokens
+5. Automatically exchanges code for tokens
-5. Stores tokens in your chosen backend
+6. Stores tokens in your chosen backend

 **Note**: If no scopes are specified via environment variables or user input, the default scope `employee:all` will be used.